Draft AI regulation framework to be released by July: Rajeev Chandrasekhar | Technology

 ''We will fully exploit the potential of AI but set up the guardrails as well to prevent misuse.
 We are today seen by the world at the forefront to harness AI technology.
 We are all for deploying AI across use cases, from farm to factories and we want to use AI for economic growth, healthcare, agriculture, and farmer productivity,'' the minister said.

+The statement comes amid a Nasscom-BCG joint report released on Tuesday pegging India's AI market at USD 17-billion by 2027, with the growth driven by a host of factors, including increasing enterprise tech spending, India's growing AI talent base and a significant increase in AI investments.

+''We intend to exploit AI to its fullest for achieving the goals of our economic growth, ensuring a huge impact on healthcare, agriculture and farmer productivity among others,'' the minister said.

-The government has been planning to release an AI regulation framework for long now.
-Even in May 2023, he had shared plans to release the first draft of the framework.
+The government has been planning to release an AI regulation framework for a long time now.
+Even in May 2023, Chandrasekhar had shared plans to release the first draft of the framework.
 However, the same is yet to be released.

 ''Given the ubiquitous and boundary-agnostic nature of the Internet and AI, it is important that there is a global governance framework that deals with safety and trust of AI,'' he said.